 There is no secret to hearing the signals.
 If you know what makes your systems highly reliable, then you make sure that these important factors are looked after, maintained, and nurtured.
 The Rickover article linked above lays out these factors for the Nuclear Navy (and they are the same factors that apply to process safety).

 Here’s an example…

 If the budget is cut so that you start getting a maintenance backlog, that isn’t a weak signal.
 Management high and low should be hearing the signal (there is a maintenance backlog).

-If the budget is cut so much that safety significant maintenance isn’t getting done, the system is screaming at you.
+If the budget is cut, so safety significant maintenance is not getting done, the system is screaming at you.
 (This should be monitored and discussed in weekly management meetings.)

-If you are having precursor incidents because of deferred maintenance, the top management (the COO) should know about it and should be demanding changes.
+If you are having precursor incidents because of deferred maintenance, the top management (the COO/CEO) should know about it and should be demanding changes.

 Thus weak signals aren’t weak if you are a high-reliability organization.

 And if you think they are weak signals – you aren’t in a high-reliability organization.

 That’s a start.
 I’ll stop here and not belabor the point.